-When you have selected the objects that you want to include in the deployment, use the Deployment Wizard to create the SQL script that will deploy the databases.
+When you have selected the objects that you want to include in the deployment, use the deployment wizard to create the deployment script.

-To start the Deployment Wizard, click Deployment Wizard.
+To open the deployment wizard, click Deployment Wizard.

 - Choose deployment method

-Create and save a script, perform the deployment from SQL Data Compare, or update a scripts folder.
+Create and save a script, perform the deployment from SQL Compare, or update a scripts folder.

-If you do not choose to back up on the first page, this step is not part of the wizard.
+If, on the first page of the wizard, you selected the option to back up before deploying, this additional step is shown.
+If you do not choose to back up, this step is not part of the wizard.

-View the deployment script, review a summary of the deployment actions, and see any warnings.
+View the deployment script, review a summary of the deployment actions, and see information about any warnings.

 When you have selected a backup as the target, the deployment wizard creates a script to update the database from which the backup was created.
 Backups cannot be modified directly.